TEACHING & LEARNING PRACTITIONER CERTIFICATION

 TLP Workshop Certification Exam

 The TLP Certification Program concludes with a proctored certification exam after an attendee has taken 16 hours of instruction and passed the associated quizzes.
-The exam is currently given at the ACCE events, and is paper based.
+The exam is currently given at the ACCE events, is proctored, and is paper based.
 The exam will be custom built for each attendee based on the workshops for which they have passed the quizzes.
 Upon passing the exam, you will be notified and receive your certification.
 You will then be allowed to use the letters TLP after your name.

 What is planned for the future of the TLP Certification Program?